nvonbulow/Tdarr_Plugins_DoVi/README.md

 Tdarr plugins expanded with the ability to transcode Dolby Vision videos and remux them into MP4s compatible with LG TVs.

+## Why

+LG WebOS doesn't support playing back Dolby Vision content from mkv containers, only from mp4.
+This could be simply solved by remuxing with `ffmpeg` using the `-strict unofficial` flag as of version 6.0.
+But I also wanted to downscale the videos to 1080p to save space as I don't care about 4k, but most Dolby Vision content is only available in 4k.

 ## How it works

 One cannot simply transcode the video stream to achieve this like with SDR content (or with HDR10 for that matter).